Performing Arts Center Recital Hall Regulations

 - It is expected that any equipment used will be returned to its stored space at the end of the scheduled reservation.

-- The video projector is available for use, if arranged in advance.
+- The projector and screen are available for use, if arranged in advance.

-- A computer must be provided to interface with the projector and must have either an HDMI output, Apple Thunderbolt output or a Dell video output.
+- A computer must be provided to interface with the projector.

 - If sound is required from the computer, in addition to video, that must be stated in advance.

-- Pre or post event receptions must be scheduled in advance and may not be permitted due to other events in the facility.
+- Pre or post event receptions must be scheduled in advance with the Operations Manager of the Performing Arts Center and may not be permitted due to other events in the facility.

 - Any approved food and beverage events must take place in the lower lobby and it is the responsibility of the event host to make sure that all refreshments are confined to that area.